cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 As an idea, to get you to realise just how many resources you have at your disposal, the NPM system contained roughly 445 797 packages on May 1st of 2017.

 "moment" is a library you will use when working with dates in your projects.

-You install it by running the following command into your terminal:
+Most of the command line commands we will run during this tutorial we will run when we are in the root directory of the project we are working on.
+As an example, for "meteor-tuts", this is the root directory for the project, on my machine: "/home/user/Documents/meteor-tuts".

+As such, to install "moment", go into meteor-tuts (in this case), by using the "cd" command, and run this command:
 ```
 meteor npm install --save moment
 ```
-We use save here because it will save it in our packages.json, meaning that if we work in collaboration with other developers, when they download the project to start working on it,they will have the same package installed, with the version you specified, making their life much easier.
+We use save here because it will save it in our packages.json, meaning that if we work in collaboration with other developers, when they download the project to start working on it, they will have the same package installed, with the version you specified, making their life much easier.

 To use "moment" in your project, at a basic level, use this code snippet: